Upcoming RMN - 11 June 2026

 PROV

-Rachel is a trained librarian with experience working in specialist digital positions in health and law libraries managing website interrogations, library systems, research repositories and supporting students and professionals to build research skills.
-She joined the Standards and Policy Team at PROV in 2024 and manages the Recordkeeping Assessment Tool.
+Rachel is a trained librarian with experience working in specialist digital positions in health and law libraries managing website integrations, library systems, research repositories and supporting students and professionals to build research skills.
+She joined the Standards and Policy team at PROV in 2024 and manages the Recordkeeping Assessment Tool.
 Rachel is passionate about using data to improve services.

 What is the Records Management Network?